joesustaric/term-dep-py/README.md

 A simple CLI app to calculate term deposits.

 ## Decisions
-1. Have left out input validation checking. e.eg asking for quarterly interest payments but only selecting a 3 month deposit term.
-1. Have left out bounds checking on some of the inputs. e.g. max term deposit amount, interest checking, months should be less than 12 etc.
+1. Done basic input data validation for range checks.
+The `argparser` can do type checking, the input validator does value checking.
-1. it's unclear how remainder interest is calculated for instance a 3 year 4 month term deposit paid yearly pays 3 yearly interest payments but how does the remainder get processed?
-I made an assumption that its per month.
-Except if its quarterly.
-Each 4 months pays interest then any month remainders are paid monthly.
+1. It's unclear how remainder interest is calculated.
+For instance a 3 year, 4 month term deposit paid yearly pays 3 yearly interest payments but how does the remainder get processed?
+I made an assumption that it's per month for the same interest rate.
 I know this isn't correct from the online calculator however it's not clear how its being done without more time reverse engineering the calculations.
+Apologies, in the real world I would ask for the rules from a subject matter expert.

 ## Setup

-I use `asdf` to manage versions of things.
+I use [`asdf`](https://github.com/asdf-vm/asdf) to manage versions of things.

 This uses a `.tool-versions` file to define the versions of things used.
 Look there and install them.

 You can use that or whichever way you use to manage your different python / poetry run time environments.
+For MacOS `brew` generally will have it.

 Then run:
 ```bash